 We reserve the right to refuse your request to close your account, if your account is not in good standing.
 If you intend to close your account, you should notify us.
 Simply reducing your account balance to $0.00 is insufficient notice and may result in additional fees charged to your account.
 If you close your account you are responsible for transactions you initiated or authorized, including those that we receive after the account is closed.

 Indemnification.
 Except as otherwise set forth in this Agreement, you agree to indemnify, defend and hold us harmless from all claims, actions, proceedings, fines, costs and expenses (including, without limitation, attorney fees) related to or arising out of: (a) your actions and omissions in connection with your accounts or our services, and (b) our actions and omissions, provided that they are taken/omitted in accordance with this Agreement or your instructions.
 This provision shall survive the termination of this Agreement.

-We may provide you with an ATM card, check card or other device or security code to access your account electronically or you may be required to create one or more security codes to access your account electronically.
+We may provide you with an ATM card, Debit Card or other device or security code to access your account electronically or you may be required to create one or more security codes to access your account electronically.
 Please review the agreement that governs the use of and that comes with the card, device or the security code carefully.